-While our assessments ensure the safety and quality for our products, we understand the importance of good labelling for keeping our customers informed of the potential risks or hazards that may occur if the products are used incorrectly.
-Hence, in line with the regulations and requirements of our operating countries, we attach safety labels on all applicable products, such as tip-over warning label, flammability warning label, etc. Information on the materials contained in the products is also attached, with detailed instructions on the proper usage of the products, e.g. cleaning procedures, for maximising the durability of our products.
-No violation on relevant local laws and regulations is observed during the Reporting Period.
+Understanding the importance of clear labelling, we keep our customers well informed of the potential risks or hazards that may occur if the products are improperly used.
+In line with the relevant laws and regulations, safety labels such as tip-over warning label and flammability warning label, are attached on all applicable products.
+Information on the materials used in the products is also provided, with detailed instructions on the proper usage of the products.